 Georgian cuisine is heavily influenced by Middle Eastern and European flavours.
 In Tbilisi, the emphasis is firmly on traditional restaurants offering local specialities.
-Try Khinkhali (Georgian meat and vegetable dumplings), Kachapuri (bread filled with cheese) and Badrijani Nigvzit (aubergine cooked in garlic and walnut paste).
+Try khinkali (Georgian meat-and-vegetable dumplings), khachapuri (bread filled with cheese) and badrijani nigvzit (aubergine, cooked in garlic and walnut paste).

-For those who fancy international flavours, you can choose from American, Italian, French, Chinese or a whole host of other dishes on offer at the city’s restaurants.
-Yet it's Tbilisi's traditional taverns and subterranean eateries that offer the most authentic Georgian experience.
-Don't miss out on the opportunity to sample Georgian desserts – Churchxela, made with walnuts and grape juice, is simply divine.
+For those who fancy international dishes, you can choose from American, Italian, French, Chinese or a host of others on offer at the city’s restaurants.
+But it is Tbilisi's traditional taverns and subterranean eateries that offer the most authentic Georgian experience.
+Don't miss out on the opportunity to sample Georgian desserts, particularly churchxela, made with walnuts and grape juice.